jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 Copy the annotated MySQL client, server and mysqldump options into nano and then change the default user "arwhyte" to the user account you created earlier.

-:warn: change the default user "arwhyte" to the user account created earlier.
+:warning: Change the default user "arwhyte" to the user account created earlier.

 ```